Ella-0/Ella-0.github.io/no-gnu-linux.md

 some core libraries needed by compiler frontends such as clang.

 ### Net BSD Curses
-Some LLVM utilites depend on GNU Ncurses however Ncurses is GNU software so we can't use it.
+Some LLVM utilites depend on GNU Ncurses however NCurses is GNU software so we can't use it.
 We must use Net BSD Curses instead.

 ### LLD